pursuit-curriculum/unit-front-end-web-development/command-line-crud-application/readme.md

 }
 ```

 To add an id, you need to add an npm package to generate a unique id.
+Limit the `id` to be 4 characters long, so that there is less for the user to type.

 ```
 npm install nanoid@3